-The drive to the Tudor Farm House was the only part of my visit that was stressful.
-Drivers be warned as particular makes of satnav will direct you to the centre of a less salubrious town nearby and suggest that your destination is a furniture shop by a Chinese takeaway.
+The drive to the Tudor Farm House was the only stressful part of our visit.
+Drivers be warned as certain makes of satnav will direct you to the center of a less salubrious town nearby and suggest that your destination is a furniture shop by a Chinese takeaway.
 It was, therefore, a great relief when we finally pulled onto the picturesque gravel driveway of the Tudor Farmhouse.

 Initial impressions were good.
 Tudor Farm House is located in a pretty village and backs onto a grassy hill.
-As you approach the house from the carpark you walk through the most perfectly tended English country garden with just enough room for 3 tables with umbrellas on the lawn which were surrounded by deliciously scented sweet peas and lavender bursting out of every crevice.
-Also crammed into this miniature but perfectly formed English garden was busy bees and butterflies, sunflowers, decorative daisies and even a tiny gurgling stream.
+As you approach the house from the car park, you walk through the most perfectly tended English country garden with just enough room for three tables with umbrellas on the lawn, surrounded by deliciously scented sweet peas and lavender bursting out of every crevice.
+Also crammed into this miniature but perfectly formed English garden was busy bees and butterflies, sunflowers, decorative daisies, and even a tiny gurgling stream.
 This exquisite garden was surrounded by Cotswold stone cottages backing onto fields with roses growing around the doorways.

 The reception was reached by crossing a tiny wooden bridge over the stream.
-This lead on to a bar area and then the restaurant complete with beamed ceilings and exposed stone wall.
+This leads to a bar area and the restaurant, complete with beamed ceilings and exposed stone walls.

-We were staying in the Roost which is one of their aptly named suites complete with live cocodoodle sounds from outside and a stylish rusty metal chicken balanced on one of the numerous beams that make up the ceiling in the room.
-In fact I counted them and just from the bed I could see 30 separate beams crisscrossing the ceiling, including the doorway to the bathroom that was triangular as a result of the beamage.
-The room was painted in crisp white with a wrought iron bed, sitting area and modern stylish bathroom with free standing bath sat upon a traditional slate floor.
-This in-eves room was so very peaceful but the low hanging beams did catch our heads on a number of occasions.
+We were staying in the Roost, one of their aptly named suites, complete with live cocodoodle sounds from outside and a stylish rusty metal chicken balanced on one of the numerous beams that make up the ceiling in the room.
+I counted them, and just from the bed, I could see 30 separate beams crisscrossing the ceiling, including the doorway to the bathroom, which was triangular due to the beams.
+The room was painted in crisp white with a wrought iron bed, sitting area, and modern, stylish bathroom with a freestanding bath sat upon a traditional slate floor.
+This in-eves room was very peaceful, but the low-hanging beams caught our heads on several occasions.

-The rainforest shower in the bathroom was excellent, the bath relaxing, the views out of the teeny tiny window were cute, the Bramley product toiletries were sweet smelling and generous.
+The rainforest shower in the bathroom was excellent, the bath relaxing, the views out of the teeny tiny window were cute, and the Bramley product toiletries were sweet-smelling and generous.
 The room was both immaculate and thought about.
-Under the TV was a Nespresso machine, homemade cookies, fresh milk.
+Under the TV was a Nespresso machine, homemade cookies, and fresh milk.
 Even the kids are catered for here with a brilliant bug collection kit which my son stored a rather ill-looking woodlouse for the duration of our stay.

 Downstairs the Bar is spread across a stylish conservatory room and lounge.
-Again there were lovely little touches; box games for the kids, almonds and olives that came with your drinks and service couldn’t be more smiley and genuine.
-The staff here really want you to enjoy your stay to the point that I felt terribly guilty when the kind chap behind reception offered to lug my 2 heavy suitcases up the tight and historic staircase that lead to our room.
+Again there were lovely little touches; box games for the kids, almonds, and olives came with your drinks, and service couldn’t be more smiley and genuine.
+The staff here really want you to enjoy your stay to the point that I felt terribly guilty when the kind chap behind reception offered to lug my two heavy suitcases up the tight and historic staircase that led to our room.

-The restaurant at the Tudor Farm House has an excellent reputation in the area and the tasty gastropub food served was a joy.
+The restaurant at the Tudor Farm House has an excellent reputation in the area, and the tasty gastropub food served was a joy.
 There was a good selection of menu choices from Lamb and Duck to Stonebass and Seabream.
-All were full of flavour and there was a touch of brilliance in the desserts – my chocolate gateau was an absolute favourite – I chose it two nights in a row it was that good!
+All were full of flavor, and there was a touch of brilliance in the desserts – my chocolate gateau was an absolute favorite – I chose it two nights in a row.
+It was that good!